DnD 5e - State of the Character Optimization Meta

 Polearm Master or Crossbow Expert.
 They feature centrally in numerous high-powered builds across a broad range of classes.

 This section details some "worst" options in each category.

 Standard Human.
 Bland since the Player's Handbook hit shelves, the Standard Human has remained uninteresting and borderline unplayable through the game's history and shows no signs of changing.

 Grappler.
-The feat was already bad, but errata issued early in 5e's life removed a potion of the feat which referenced rules which didn't make it into the final version of the game.
+The feat was already bad, but errata issued early in 5e's life removed a portion of the feat which referenced rules which didn't make it into the final version of the game.
 That alone should indicate how little WotC put into this feat.
 Weirdly, it's also the only feat in the SRD.